WTAQ: WTAQ history

 In the mid-1970s, the Norbertine Fathers sold their broadcast properties including WBAY, WBAY-FM (now WIXX), WHBY and WBAY-TV.
-WHBY and WBAY-TV would go to unrelated owners, while WBAY-AM and WBAY-FM were sold to Midwest Communications.
-On September 1, 1975, WBAY's call letters were changed to WGEE and the FM station's call became WIXX.
+WHBY and WBAY-TV would go to unrelated owners, while WBAY and WBAY-FM were sold to Midwest Communications.
+On September 1, 1975, WBAY's callsign was changed to WGEE and the FM station's call became WIXX.
 Midwest also changed the station's network news affiliation to ABC.

 For many years after the sale, WGEE played country music as well as local news, ABC network news, and agriculture reports.
-Due to the declining popularity of music on the AM band, the station began a gradual move towards News/Talk programming in 1996.
+Due to the declining popularity of music on the AM band, the station began a gradual move towards news/talk programming in 1996.
 The station's moniker became "News Radio 1360 WGEE".
 Music programming, apart from WGEE's Sunday morning polka programs, was completely gone from the station by the end of 1998.

 In the year 2000, the nationally syndicated Rush Limbaugh Show moved to WGEE from sister station WNFL, which switched to a hot talk format.
 WNFL now carries a sports format.
 WNFL's affiliation with CBS also moved back to WGEE.
 The CBS affiliation would go back to WNFL, once again, when WTAQ picked up Fox News Radio on April 1, 2009.

 In 2003, the historic WTAQ calls became available and WGEE decided to bring them back.
 The official change took place on March 17.
 Midwest Communications gave the WGEE calls to their ESPN Radio affiliate in Duluth, Minnesota, and would in 2014 apply them to its station in New London, Wisconsin when it converted to a classic country format (as WGEE-FM, dropping the -FM suffix in 2015).

 WTAQ-FM history

 The original WTAQ-FM began broadcasting August 16, 1948, on 102.5 MHz with 14 kilowatts of power.

 A construction permit was granted in 2008 to Radioactive, LLC to build a class A FM facility, licensed to Two Rivers as WTRW.
 The station was on the air briefly, mainly for testing.
 Its frequency was to be 97.1 MHz, but Radioactive applied to have the city of license changed to the Town of Glenmore, with it moving to 97.5 MHz.
 A deal was struck with WHDG in Rhinelander, which moved to 97.3 MHz, freeing up the 97.5 frequency for use in Glenmore in July 2009.

-In Fall 2008 Midwest Communications began negotiations with Radioactive about buying the construction permit.
+In fall 2008 Midwest Communications began negotiations with Radioactive about buying the construction permit.
 The sale was finalized on July 29, 2009, with Midwest paying $1.55 million for the station.
 The WTAQ-FM call letters were applied to the station on August 5, 2009.

-In the August 3, 2009 edition of the Green Bay Press-Gazette, Midwest Communications President Duke Wright announced that 97.5 would change its call letters to WTAQ-FM and primarily simulcast WTAQ, once it signed on.
+In the August 3, 2009, edition of the Green Bay Press-Gazette, Midwest Communications President Duke Wright announced that 97.5 would change its call letters to WTAQ-FM and primarily simulcast WTAQ, once it signed on.

 WTAQ-FM officially signed on at 4:10 p.m. on February 5, 2010, with Sean Hannity being the first voice on the station.